-A review of the literature shows that the majority of studies published report decreased chances of conceiving with in vitro fertilization (IVF) if a woman in significantly overweight.
+A review of the literature shows that the majority of studies published report that being an overweight woman decreased chances of conceiving with in vitro fertilization (IVF) if a woman in significantly overweight.
 IVF data is useful to study this issue because all the women undergo similar treatments and because follow-up data on pregnancies is usually readily accessible to researchers.
 It may also be true that excess body weight is a negative factor in spontaneous conception and non-IVF treatment as well.

 How much of a factor is weight in decreasing conception?
 One study from the Netherlands reported a higher cycle cancellation rate due to poor response to stimulation and lower fertilization rates1 than normal weight women.
 Another study from Norway reported higher requirements for stimulation medications and a higher miscarriage rate in the first 6 weeks of pregnancy2.
 One of the largest studies was from Cornell and reported on 960 women undergoing IVF.
 Although they did not find a statistically significant decrease in clinical pregnancy rates, rates of cycle cancellation were higher and gonadotropin dose requirements were greater in the obese patients3.
 Another large study from Iowa (1,293 patients) looked at outcomes in women who were obese and morbidly obese.
 Again, this study found that clinical pregnancy rates per egg retrieval were similar to normal-weight women but cancellation rates and gonadotropin dose requirements were much higher in the obese women.
 Furthermore, rates of pregnancy complications such as preeclampsia, gestational diabetes and cesarean section were higher in the obese women4.